anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Communication between domain CA and registrar is of content type "application/pkcs7-mime"
-Communication between registrar, registrar-agent and further to the pledge should be of content type "application/jose" . */
+Communication between registrar, registrar-agent and further to the pledge should be of content type "application/jose" .
+22.12.2022: decision to deliver only the EE certificate and perform specific configuration including security afterwards.*/

 The registrar-agent has now finished the exchanges with the domain registrar and can supply the voucher-response (from MASA via Registrar) and the enrollment-response (LDevID EE certificate) to the pledge.
 It can close the TLS connection to the domain registrar and provide the objects to the pledge(s).